1954 FIFA World Cup final

 The 1954 FIFA World Cup final was the final match of the 1954 FIFA World Cup, the fifth World Cup in FIFA history.
 The game was played at the Wankdorf Stadium in Bern, Switzerland, on 4 July 1954, and saw West Germany beat the heavily favoured Golden Team of Hungary 3–2.
+Earlier in the group stage, Hungary had defeated West Germany 8–3.

 The 1954 final is often listed as one of the greatest matches in World Cup history, and also one of its most unexpected upsets.
 Beyond football, some historians ascribe the match a lasting impact on both German and Hungarian post-World War II history, contributing in West Germany to a sense of regained international recognition after the lost Second World War and denazification, and in Hungary to discontent with the communist-authoritarian regime in the run-up to the 1956 Hungarian revolution.
 In Germany, the 1954 final is known as the Miracle of Bern (German: Wunder von Bern, [ˌvʊndɐ fɔn ˈbɛʁn]).

 The win earned Germany its first of four World Cup titles, with the other titles to follow in 1974 and 1990 as West Germany, and in 2014 as reunified Germany.
 West Germany was the third country to win a World Cup, following Uruguay (1930 and 1950) and Italy (1934 and 1938), although, different from Uruguay and Italy, West Germany won its maiden title as a guest rather than host.
 For Hungary, the second place in 1954 remains the best World Cup result to date, jointly with finishing runners-up in 1938.
-The 1954 tournament is the only FIFA World Cup thus far in which two teams from Central Europe contested the final, with another Central European team, that of Austria, finishing third in the competition.
+The 1954 tournament is the only FIFA World Cup thus far in which two teams from Central Europe contested the final, with another Central European team, of Austria, finishing third in the competition.